Adaptive Neyman Allocation: An Optimization Framework

+is given by $T(1) = T(0) = T / 2$.
+The supremum of the inner optimization problem is achieved when either the treated group or the control group has zero variance, that is, $\sigma(1) = 0$ or $\sigma(0) = 0$. \end{theorem}

-Theorem~\ref{thm:OneStage} re-produces the classical result that the optimal design involves an equal number of treated and control subjects \citep{neyman1934two}.
+Theorem~\ref{thm:OneStage} reproduces the classical result that the optimal design involves an equal number of treated and control units \citep{neyman1934two}.
 But Theorem~\ref{thm:OneStage} does not require any knowledge of the standard deviations of the treatment or control populations.
-More importantly, Theorem~\ref{thm:OneStage} does not even require any assumption, such as the treatment or control populations having the same support (see, e.g., \citet{bojinov2023design}), or the treatment effects being additive (which implies the standard deviations are the same, see, e.g., \citet{wu1981robustness}), or permutation invariance (see, e.g., \citet{basse2023minimax}).
+More importantly, Theorem~\ref{thm:OneStage} does not even require any assumption about the data generating process, such as the treatment or control populations having the same support (see, e.g., \citet{bojinov2023design, ni2023design}), or the treatment effects being additive, which implies that the standard deviations are the same (see, e.g., \citet{xiong2019optimal}), or permutation invariance (see, e.g., \citet{bai2023randomize, basse2023minimax, wu1981robustness}).

-In other experimental design literature, Theorem~\ref{thm:OneStage} is often presented as an assumption and serves as the basis for designing optimal experiments \citep{bai2022optimality, candogan2021near, greevy2004optimal, harshaw2019balancing, lu2011optimal, rosenbaum1989optimal, xiong2019optimal, xiong2022bias, zhao2022pigeonhole}.
+In other experimental design literature, Theorem~\ref{thm:OneStage} is often presented as an assumption and serves as the basis for designing optimal experiments \citep{bai2022optimality, candogan2021near, greevy2004optimal, harshaw2019balancing, lu2011optimal, rosenbaum1989optimal, xiong2019optimal, zhao2022pigeonhole}.
 In contrast, by using the competitive analysis framework, Theorem~\ref{thm:OneStage} establishes the credibility of such an assumption.

 In the following sections, we will use this competitive analysis framework to study adaptive Neyman allocation.
 We will start with the two-stage adaptive Neyman allocation to introduce the basic estimation ideas and build some intuitions in Section~\ref{sec:TwoStage}.
 We will then introduce the more general multi-stage adaptive Neyman allocation in Section~\ref{sec:MultiStage}.